svrnm/krazyotelcol/README.md

 ![A screenshot of the gokrazy webinterface showing that an instance of krazyotelcol is running.](./webinterface-home.png)

+## Motivation

+The motivation behind [gokrazy](https://gokrazy.org/) is to get "_... rid of memory-unsafe languages and all software we don’t strictly need_" and with that you don't have to "_... care about security issues and Linux distribution maintenance on our various Raspberry Pis_".
+Having these features for the OpenTelemetry collector is the motiviation behind this project.

 ## Quick Start

 Install the latest version of [Go](https://go.dev/).